What it’s like at the ground zero of climate change

 But when a glacier breaks up, the images can be breathtaking — and a sobering reminder of the trouble we are in.

-Reuters photographer Lucas Jackson managed to document one of these moments when he was in Greenland with NASA scientists earlier this year.
+Reuters photographer Lucas Jackson managed to document one of these moments when he was in Greenland with scientists earlier this year.

 “They said the mass of that ice was the equivalent of Lower Manhattan from roughly 34th Street all the way down,” Jackson said.